maxsitt/insect-detect-docs/docs/software/programming.md

 !!! tip "Adapt the software to your use case"

-    You will find all Python scripts to get started with automated insect monitoring with the **Insect Detect** DIY camera trap in this section, together with suggestions on possible modifications.
-Click on the
-    :material-plus-circle: symbol to open the code annotations for more information.
-More details can be found at the [DepthAI Python API reference](https://docs.luxonis.com/projects/api/en/latest/references/python/){target=_blank}.
+    You will find all Python scripts to deploy the **Insect Detect** DIY camera trap for automated insect monitoring in this section, together with suggestions on possible modifications.
+Click on the :material-plus-circle: symbol to open the code annotations for more information.
+More details about the API that is used can be found at the [DepthAI Python API reference](https://docs.luxonis.com/projects/api/en/latest/references/python/){target=_blank}.

 The latest versions of the Python scripts are available in the